walquis/learning-git/syllabus-session-1.md

 ### Goals

 1. Understand the git data model (__The Three Objects__) well enough to describe a git commit in terms of its objects.
-1. Understand the local state of your latest changes well enough to move them between __The Three Trees__ with basic git commands such as 'git add', 'git commit', and 'git reset' .
+1. Understand the local state of your latest changes well enough to move them between __The Three Trees__ with basic git commands such as 'git add', 'git commit', and 'git reset'.

 ### Objectives

 By the end of session 1, students will be able to...

-#### Explain these terms:
+#### Explain these terms and concepts:
 * sha
 * content-addressable filesystem
 * blob, tree, commit
-* remote
-* fetch vs. pull
-* index
+* workspace, index, HEAD
 * symbolic ref
-* 'detached HEAD' state

 #### Use these commands, and understand them in terms of the 3 objects/3 trees:
 * git add